 - Have a long sleeve shirt, pants, and/or a blanket with you – It doesn’t matter how hot it is outside, always make sure you have something warm with you on the bus or train.
 Certain countries (hello, Colombia!) are notorious for having frigid, arctic air conditioning blasting at all times.
 There never seems to be an in between on buses and trains.
 It’s either really hot or really cold, and you never know which it will be, so come prepared for both.

-- Bring a music player and/or ear plugs – People are ignorant.
-No matter where you are in the world, there are inconsiderate idiots who are loud and obnoxious, not caring about anyone else around them.
+- Bring a music player and/or ear plugs – No matter where you are in the world, there are inconsiderate idiots who are loud and obnoxious, not caring about anyone else around them.
 If you are lucky enough not to have one of these types of people on your bus or train, then there’s a good possibility there will be a television and VCR/DVD player.
 “Great!” you think.
 “Entertainment!”
-While the entertainment works out some of the time, in my experience, most movies shown during overland journeys are violent, simply not good, or in another language.
+While the entertainment works out some of the time, in my experience, most movies shown during overland journeys are either violent, simply not good, or in another language.
 The one consistent thing about them is that they are LOUD.
 Bring something to block out all the noise if you plan on getting any sleep.

 - Bring an eyemask – Sometimes you’ll want to nap during the day.
 Sometimes your bus or train will pass through a big, very lit up city at night.
 Sometimes your seat partner will keep the reading light on all night.
 You’ll want an eye mask in case any of these situations pop up.

 - Bring a book – Some people can read while moving while some get sick as a dog.
 If you’re one of the lucky ones who doesn’t suffer from motion sickness, bringing a book is essential.
-If you have a guide book with you, this is the perfect time to start plotting out a plan for arrival – where are you going to look for a hostel, where are you going to eat, what do you want to see while there?
+If you have a guide book with you, this is the perfect time to start plotting out a plan for arrival – where are you going to look for a place to stay, where are you going to eat, what do you want to see while there?

 - Be friendly – You never know what kind of conversation can be sparked up if you aren’t friendly and receptive to chatting with others, both travelers and locals alike.
 You’re sure to get some great suggestions on where to go, where to stay, what to see, and where to eat by just being friendly and chatting up someone next to you.